“Find a need and fill it.”

 - Specific language that a buyer may use.

-- What industry they work in.
+- What industry do they work in?

-Finding the primary benefit of your product or service is pivotal to differentiate your company from others.
+Finding the primary benefit of your product or service is pivotal to differentiating your company from others.